Parish Office Our Lady of the Rosary Catholic Parish

 Felicity Jones - Youth Minister

 A big warm hello to the Caloundra Catholic Community!
-My name is Felicity, and I am the new parish Youth Minister.
-I have just moved to the Sunny Coast from Ipswich where I was involved in various ministries for the past six years.
-I am so excited to be here with you and to get to know many of you, especially our young people and their families, as the year goes on.
+My name is Felicity, and I am the parish Youth Minister.
+I have moved to the Sunny Coast from Ipswich where I was involved in various ministries for the past six years.
+I am excited to be here with you and to get to know many of you, especially our young people and their families, as the year goes on.
 It has been the greatest joy to share the gift of faith with others, and I am so keen to meet you where you’re at, hear your story, and journey alongside you!
 I will be based within the parish and also within Unity College, so I look forward to meeting many of our students!

 I would like to acknowledge and thank NET Ministries for the wonderful space they have created for our youth within Caloundra for the past two years.
 As they move forward, so do we, and so we announce that our youth ministry will now be known as Kingdom Youth & Young Adults!
 May we encourage each other to be kingdom minded, supporting one another as we each play our part in building up the Kingdom of God.